sisl/ExpFamilyPCA.jl/paper.md

 ### PCA

-PCA can be formulated as an low-rank matrix approximation problem.
+PCA can be formuxlated as an low-rank matrix approximation problem.
 For a data matrix $X$, we want to find low-dimensional approximation $\Theta$ that minimizes the the sum of the squared Euclidean distances.
 Formally, we write

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}